carlosedp/lbconfig-operator/Readme.md

 * The operator does not check if the requested configuration (names, IPs) already exists and/or conflicts with existing configuration in the Load Balancer.
 The user is responsible for these checks before deployment;
 * I am not responsible if the operator changes/deletes existing configuration on the Load Balancer if existing names are already configured.
+* The operator creates the entries(Pools, VIPs, Monitors) in the provided Load Balancer with the `name` of the instance configured in the CustomResource prefixed with the type.
+Eg. For a CR with name `externalloadbalancer-master-sample`, the operator creates a server pool named `Pool-externalloadbalancer-master-sample-6443` (suffixed with the port), a monitor named `Monitor-externalloadbalancer-master-sample` and a VIP named `VIP-externalloadbalancer-master-sample-6443` (suffixed with the port).